This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 - Toowoomba is a short drive west of Brisbane – approximately 1.5 hours

-- The Westlander trains travel daily leaving from Roma Street Station in Brisbane
+- Take a rail trip.
+The Westlander trains travel daily leaving from Roma Street Station in Brisbane.
+More information here.

 Have you been to Toowoomba yet?
+It’s the perfect getaway for a weekend away.
 Perhaps you have stayed at Vacy Hall previously?
 Were you as impressed as we were?